Oyelowo/surreal-orm/rust/surreal-orm/src/docs/node_description.md

-# SurrealNode
+# Node

 In Surreal, your database is represented using Nodes, Edges, and Objects:

-- Nodes: These correspond to database tables, defined as Rust structs implementing the `SurrealNode` trait.
+- Nodes: These correspond to database tables, defined as Rust structs implementing the `Node` trait.
 Nodes can link to other Nodes and incorporate Objects for complex nested data structures.

 - Edges: Edges represent relationships between Nodes and are used for modeling many-to-many relationships or storing additional information about the